-POL 431, 432 Directed Readings or Research
+POL 431, 432 Directed Readings

+or Research

 Students may pursue independent work under an agreed form of supervision by faculty.
-Individual or group research or reading on selected topics deter- mined by student interest may be arranged.
+Individual or group research or reading on selected topics determined by student interest may be arranged.
 Results may be presented orally or in a short thesis, or both.
 Personal conferences and/or group meetings will be arranged by agreement between students and faculty.
 With the consent of the instructor, this work may endure through two semesters.
 Consent of instructor required for enrollment.

-POL 450 Senior Seminar in International Relations
+POL 450 Senior Seminar in

-International Relations(4 cr. hrs.)The capstone seminar for International Relations majors designed to integrate the interdisciplinary program.
+The capstone seminar for International Relations majors designed to integrate the interdisciplinary program.
 Topics vary; past topics have included "Realism and Anti-Realism" and "War Ethics."
 Political Science majors may enroll with the instructor's consent.